Commercial content | 18+

 Switzerland at Euro 2020

 Do Switzerland have what it takes to swing the Italy vs Switzerland odds in their favour?
 Switzerland have lost just once in eight qualifying games, with both Denmark and the Republic of Ireland in their group.
-This side won’t be easy to beat and will likely set up defensively for this tie.
+This side won’t be easy to beat and they will likely set up defensively for this tie.

 With skilled players like Cédric Itten and Granit Xhaka who are known to score goals, coach Vladimir Petković has the firepower needed.
 Who knows, perhaps the Swiss side will pull a rabbit out of their hat after all?